DopamineIsMadAtMe/ENSF381lab4/README.md

 ## Project Overview

-*Fake News Webiste for UCalgary
+*Fake News Website for UCalgary

 *Contains 3 articles and 3 images

-*Used CSS to sytle and organize the different divs inside the code
+*Used CSS to style and organize the different divs inside the code

-*Managed to create fuidity with the images
+*Managed to create fluidity with the images

 *Pages are now flexible to different screen sizes